paikwiki/big-nerd-ranch-ios/notes/ch09-uitableview-and-uitableviewcontroller.md

 // This is OK
 let newItem = itemStore.createItem()

-// This is alse OK; the result is not assigned to a variable itemStore.createItem()
+// This is also OK; the result is not assigned to a variable itemStore.createItem()
 ```